LinkedSoftwareDependencies/Article-System-Components/content/related-work.md

 For the remainder of this article, we will assume the usage of the Node.js runtime.
 This is because Components.js <del class="comment" data-author="RV">precedes the introduction of Deno</del>,
 and Node.js is still predominantly used at the time of writing.
-Nevertheless, since Deno's philosophy regarding dereferenceable modules is compatible with the dereferencebility of Components.js configurations, we will consider support for it in the future.
+Nevertheless, since Deno's philosophy regarding dereferenceable modules is compatible with the dereferenceability of Components.js configurations, we will consider support for it in the future.